by

 the clamp and seat tube, and a little anti-seize took care of the problem.”

-Thanks to reader Ben Gustafson for
+to reader Ben Gustafson for this tip!

 Here's another one.

-"When out of the saddle there was an annoying click/crueak from
+"When out of the saddle there was an annoying click/crueak

-it was fine really but I did it all the same).
-I even changed to a spare
+(even though it was fine really but I did it all the same).
+I even

-set of wheels to discount problems with the 'hoops'.
-Pedals removed,
+changed to a spare set of wheels to discount problems with the 'hoops'.

-cleaned etc. Nope!
+Pedals removed, cleaned etc. Nope!

 then checked the front mech (clip on).
-The bolt wasn't as tight as I'd
+The bolt wasn't as tight as

-I suppose the twisting/pedal stress going through the main tubes from
+The noise vanished.
+I suppose the twisting/pedal stress going through

-the bottom bracket area must have been vibrating into/through the mech?"
+the main tubes from the bottom bracket area must have been vibrating

 Thanks Johnny in Leeds, UK!

 Hubs can make a clicking sound as well.
-“The bearing preloads
+“The bearing

-hubs are notorious for this).”
+Classic front hubs are notorious for this).”
+Solution: You need to

 tighten the QR until it becomes very difficult to open it later on;